-Effexor is meant to work by leveling out imbalances in norepinephrine and serotonin, two naturally-occurring chemicals in the brain believed to impact mood.
+Effexor is meant to work by leveling out imbalances in norepinephrine and serotonin.
+Those are the naturally-occurring chemicals in the brain believed to impact mood.
 It is included in a class of drugs called selective serotonin/norepinephrine reuptake inhibitors (SNRIs).

 Birth Defects and Other Effexor Side Effects

 Since its introduction on the U.S. market, Effexor has been under scrutiny for serious side effects experienced by some patients.
 Various international studies have been conducted to evaluate the link between birth defects in newborns of mothers who took Effexor during pregnancy.
 The drug currently carries a black box warning citing an increased risk of suicidal thinking and behavior (suicidality) in children, teens, and young adults.
 Effexor has been the subject of litigation, including numerous lawsuits alleging adverse effects such as suicidal tendencies, violent behavior and birth defects.